-Step 1: Complete the form pertaining to the nature of your request and submit it to Miss Maribeth Kelly, the Director of Student Support Services at email@example.com.
+Step 1: Complete the form pertaining to the nature of your request and submit it to Mrs. Maribeth Martin, the Director of Student Support Services at email@example.com.
 Please submit your form by July 1 (for Fall semester), November 1 (for Spring semester), or as soon as you are aware of your need during the semester.

 Step 2: Participate in a one-on-one interview with the Director of Student Support Services.
 This conversation serves as the student’s opportunity to share the more specific details of his or her needs in developing a personalized accommodation plan.
 When processing your request, the College will consider two factors:

 - Your medical documentation as provided by a diagnosing medical professional on the accommodation request form

 - The one-on-one interview between the student and the Director of Student Support Services